Skip to content

 Limitations & roadmap

 projection is pre-1.0.
-The CRD is at projection.sh/v1, and the surface that will be frozen at v1.0.0 is documented in API stability.
-Pre-1.0 minor releases can carry breaking changes — v0.2 ships three (default sourceMode flip, Events moved to events.k8s.io/v1, the new namespaceSelector field) listed in the changelog.
+The CRDs are at projection.sh/v1, and the surface that will be frozen at v1.0.0 is documented in API stability.
+Pre-1.0 minor releases can carry breaking changes — v0.3 ships several (the Projection / ClusterProjection split, source.apiVersion replaced with source.group + source.version, ownership-annotation renames, the kind label on projection_reconcile_total) listed in the changelog.
 This page is the standing list of "things that don't work today" and the rough roadmap for closing the gaps.

 Known limitations